jonek/imgui-processing-demo/README.md

 Currently, the imgui controls use a separate window.

+## Dependencies

+To make the imgui API accessible from the Java sketch this demo uses [jimgui](https://github.com/ice1000/jimgui).
+Jimgui provides Java bindings for the native imgui.

 ## Help wanted!

 I don't know how to show the imgui controls in the same window that is used by Processing.